-ANTH 3999 [0.0 credit] Co-operative Work Term

-Field Placement in Anthropology
+ANTH 4000 [0.5 credit] Field Placement in Anthropology

 This course is intended to provide students with practical experience through a field placement equivalent to one day a week.
 Students are responsible to secure their field placement in a relevant organization with the approval of a Faculty member acting as Field placement coordinator.
-Includes: Experiential Learning Activity

-Prerequisite(s): fourth-year Honours Anthropology standing and permission of the Department.
+Includes: Experiential Learning Activity Prerequisite(s): fourth-year Honours Anthropology standing and permission of the Department.